flojoy-ai/docs/docs/getting-started/install.md

 Python and `pip` are required to install and run the Flojoy nodes.
 The minimum version requirement for Python is `3.10` and `20.0` for `pip`.

-Open your Terminal and type `python3 –version` to see if you already have Python installed and what the version number is.
+Open your Terminal and type `python3 –-version` to see if you already have Python installed and what the version number is.

 ### Node.js